 Marketing check-list done and you are ready to go!

-The tropical heat that envelopes us daily causes speedy food spoilage.
+Thermal bags and frozen liquid cool packs.
+Combat the tropical heat which causes speedy food spoilage.
 Whip out those thermal bags and frozen liquid cool packs.
 They keep meat and dairy products cool and fresh.
 They enable you or your helper to run more errands during that marketing morning.
 You certainly don’t want to arrive home with warm and bacteria laden tofu, seafood or meats.
 Whilst they sit in a cool environment upon arrival home, you have time to clean, sort and pack away your purchases.

-It is important to emphasize to your helper the need to keep the purchases as cool as possible during transportation.
+Teach your helper.
+Please emphasize to your helper the need to keep the fresh purchases as cool as possible during transportation.
 Show her which items must be kept in the thermal bag or styrofoam box.
 Avoid cross contamination.
 Teach her that even in the thermal bag, she should keep meats away from perhaps a block of butter, the slices of cooked ham or cheese.
 They should be in separate plastic bags.

 A week’s worth of meats and other groceries.
 Below is a photo of the packets of meats purchased from the wet market.
 Don’t panic, there is an order to this “mess”